chavez-carlos/amcs/README.md

 - Add a gui

 I'm not that good coding so if you want to help or correct me on anything feel free to do so

+going to continue working on this like in 2 weeks